HRK Eagles Homeschool Co-Ed Competitive

 -We encourage co-ed friendships, but there will be no public displays of affection.

 -No cell phones.
 No earbuds.
-Personal devises and cell phones are not allowed during practice or at meets unless it is to contact a parent.
+Personal devices and cell phones are not allowed during practice or at meets unless it is to contact a parent.
 Earbuds are not allowed during practice or at your meet.
 Body awareness (breathing, pace, etc) is important to athletic improvement.
-Headphones can detract from this.
+Headphones/earbuds can detract from this.
 They also decrease your awareness of traffic, bikers, other runners, or dogs, especially while we are on trail runs.

 -Nutrition and hydrating: Come hydrated to practice and meets.
 You should slowly be drinking water all day.
 You should be finished hydrating (max 40 ounces, less for younger/smaller kids) 2 hours before a practice/meet.
 You should also be finished with a meal 2 hours before a practice/meet.
 If you need a snack, try to make it a 100-calorie healthy snack 1 hour before practice.
 Failing to follow these guidelines could result in cramping, stomachaches, vomiting, and overheating.
 Sleep well and eat a healthy diet.
 It goes without saying: live a drug-free, alcohol-free life.